TheCodingDojo/student_md_docs/CA-OC/exam_info.md

 - **NO HELPING EACH OTHER**
 - open book / open notes / can use google

+## ABSOLUTELY NO sharing exam wire frame to those who haven't taken it yet

+- this will result in those who haven't taken it yet getting a harder exam

 ---

 ## Use a Checklist To Track Completed Requirements & For Testing